-The use of data for name-and-shame campaigns has had a great deal of success, because most countries don’t like to be shown in a bad light.
+The use of data for name-and-shame campaigns has had a great deal of success, because no country benefits from being portrayed negatively on the world stage.
 Some countries have been pushed to action by reports demonstrating high rights of poverty and low rates of education for women and girls.

 In July 2017, in a High Level Political Forum on Eradicating Poverty and Promoting Prosperity in a Changing World, 40 countries will voluntarily self-report on their progress on the SDGs, particularly on goals 1, 2, 3, 5, 9, and 14.